Responding to an Active Shooter

 On December 14, 2012, twenty first graders and six adults were shot and killed during the Sandy Hook Elementary School shooting.
 A lone perpetrator forced his way into the school and began shooting at children and faculty before police arrived and he turned the gun on himself.

 These are just a few of the numerous active shooter instances that occur every year in the United States.
-A university, a movie theatre, a place of worship and an elementary school are places most people typically feel safe and would never expect someone to suddenly start shooting people.
+The places in the examples above are places most people typically feel safe and would never expect someone to suddenly start shooting people.
 Active shooter incidents are difficult to predict since they often occur without warning and are typically over within minutes.
 There are, however, ways you can help prepare your organization for an event like this and potentially save lives.

 What is an Active Shooter?